Swarnendu-sekhar-ghosh/Swarnendu-sekhar-ghosh/README.md

-- 👋 Hi, I’m @Swarnendu-sekhar-ghosh
+- 👋 Hi, I’m @Swarnendu Sekhar Ghosh currently a Doctortal Researcher at Microwave Remote Sensing Lab (MRSLab), CSRE, IITBombay.
-- 👀 I’m interested in Synthetic Aperture Radar (SAR) data and probabilistic machine learning.
+- 👀 I’m interested in Polarimetric Synthetic Aperture Radar (PolSAR) data and Probabilistic machine learning techniques.
 - 🌱 I’m currently learning utilization of process based regression techniques for retrieving biophyscial parameters of crops and forests.
-- 💞️ I’m looking to collaborate on application of machine learning in multi-sensor remote sensing data.
+- 💞 I’m looking to collaborate on application of machine learning techniques in multi-sensor remote sensing data.
 - 📫 Do drop me an email in swarnendughosh92@gmail.com

 <!---